LimbitlessSolutionsInc/BashMinigameResources/README.md

 Enabling splitscreen requires rendering the level multiple times and, as such, is ***very expensive***.
 Splitscreen minigame levels should be simple and fast to render.
 Use caution when enabling splitscreen.

-# 5. BasePointCounter
+# 5. Point Counting

 The Point Counter is an actor component attached to minigame game modes that handle all of the scorekeeping and result calculations.
 MinigameCore provides BasePointCounter with a basic implementation, but developers may create a point counter deriving from **UBasePointCounter** to customize behavior.

+A point counter **must** be registered with the GameMode and used to keep track of points.
+This is how minigame results is reported back to the board.
+Using a different scorekeeping system will prevent the minigame from properly interfacing with the rest of Super Bionic Bash.

 If a point counter is not provided in the GameMode blueprint, a UBasePointCounter will be created at runtime.

 Point counters keep score based on teams.
 In free-for-all minigames, the player number is used as the team number instead.

 UBasePointCounter provides the following member functions, all of which may be overridden in child classes for customization.
+In most cases, customization is not necessary.

 | Member Function | Description |
 |---|---|